 Prickly Russian Thistle, Tumbleweed (Salsola Tragus)

 This accidentally introduced but now signature species is universally known as tumbleweed.
 In fact, tumbleweeds (plants that form rounded bodies that break loose and roll along) occur in multiple plant families.
 Within the desert West, multiple species of Salsola can occur.
 I'll use the species name Salsola tragus but be on your guard.
 The USDA has concluded that "Scientific names for Prickly Russian Thistle are mired in confusion."
 To make things worse, it "readily hybridizes ... with closely related species."
-To get the USDA's take on the whole mess, click here.
+To get the USDA's take on the mess, click here.

 Littlefield and Burns list this species under their red flowers.
 If you even notice that a tumbleweed is flowering, most likely you'll see tiny yellow dots along otherwise green stems.
-As my close-up shots show, the yellow is from the stamens.
+As two close-up shots show, the yellow is from the stamens.
 I've also included a rare example of the "red flower" variant.
 The stems can be all green, or they can include red stripes.

 Mature tumbleweeds are tough and prickly, even before they die and roll off.
 The sprouts seem like a completely different species—soft and almost succulent.
 In 1971 I had the privilege of walking around the high desert with Hugh Cutler, who pointed out a tumbleweed sprout and explained that it was edible.
 I popped the sprout in my mouth, started chewing, and immediately spat it out in disgust.
 "I said it was edible," he explained, "I didn't say it tasted good."

 If you're in the Albuquerque area during the holiday season, be sure to check out the AMAFCA Tumbleweed Snowman.